LGBTQ rights in Iran: Gender identity and expression

 In 1976, the Iranian Medical Association ruled that such surgeries were unethical, except for intersex individuals (hermaphrodites).

 Since the mid-1980s, the Iranian government has legalized the practice of sex reassignment surgery (under medical approval) and the modification of pertinent legal documents to reflect the reassigned gender.
 In 1983, Khomeini passed a fatwa allowing gender reassignment operations as a cure for "diagnosed transsexuals", allowing for the basis of this practice becoming legal.
 In 1985, Khomeini reaffirmed his earlier fatwa, once again permitting the procedure.

 Some homosexual individuals in Iran have been pressured to undergo sex reassignment surgery in order to avoid legal and social persecution.

 Iran's medical and legal endorsement of sex reassignment often pushes individuals who express gender nonconformity or same-sex attraction toward sex reassignment, framing it as a way to normalize their gender identity in accordance with societal expectations of heteronormativity (Najmabadi, 2011, p.
 534).
 If a transsexual individual can avoid committing sins or what it refers to as "same-sex playing" (همجنسباز), such as engaging in same-sex acts, they are not required to undergo bodily alterations (Najmabadi, 2014, p.
 82).
 Several Maraj’e Taghlid have stressed that sex reassignment is not permissible for individuals who are simply cross-dressers or those who engage in same-sex behavior.
 Hujatal Islam Kariminia asserts that society is largely unaware of the clear distinction between homosexuality and transsexuality, comparing the gap between the two to the "Great Wall of China" (Najmabadi, 2014, p.
 185).

 Tanaz Eshaghian's 2008 documentary Be Like Others highlighted this.
 The documentary explores issues of gender and sexual identity while following the personal stories of some of the patients at a gender reassignment clinic in Tehran.
 The film was featured at the Sundance Film Festival and the Berlin International Film Festival, winning three awards.
 Sarah Farizan's novel If You Could Be Mine explores the relationship between two young girls, Sahar and Nisrin, who live in Iran through gender identity and the possibility of undergoing gender reassignment surgery.
 In order for the two to be in an open relationship, Sahar considers surgery to work within the confines of law which permits relationships after transitioning due to the relationship being between a male and female.

-As a result of Khomeini's policies, Iran is now ranked second only to Thailand in performing the most sex reassignment surgeries (Halasa, 2009).
-Nevertheless, despite this allowance, homosexuality in Iran remains a crime punishable by death.

 Trans men and trans women are treated differently from each other in Iranian society.
 Trans men are more visible socially and are able to find acceptance in society more easily than trans women, who are often misgendered and put in the same category as gay men.